tekknolagi/isdt/index.md

 ## Overview

+Learn tools you'll be expected to know as a working software engineer, which will help you write better code, collaborate with others, and tackle problems you previously thought impossible.

 Effective software development requires more than just coding skill: in industry and academia alike, developers use tools to keep their code maintainable and reliable.
 In this course, you will learn four fundamental